civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_alterPaymentProcessorParams.md

 ## Summary

+This hook allows you to modify parameters passed to the payment processor.

+## Notes

-This hook is called during the processing of a contribution after the payment processor has control, but just before the CiviCRM processor specific code starts a transaction with the back-end payments server (e.g., PayPal, Authorized.net, or Moneris).
-It allows you to modify the parameters passed to the back end so that you can pass custom parameters, or use features of your back-end that CiviCRM does not "know" about.
+This hook is called during the processing of a contribution after the payment processor has control, but before the CiviCRM processor-specific code starts a transaction with the back-end payment server (e.g. Authorize.net).

+With this hook, you can pass custom parameters, or use features of your back-end that CiviCRM does not "know" about.

 ## Definition

-     Code Block

      hook_civicrm_alterPaymentProcessorParams($paymentObj,&$rawParams, &$cookedParams);